jonthornton/Datepair.js/README.md

 jquery.datepair is a lightweight jQuery plugin for intelligently selecting date and time ranges, inspired by Google Calendar.

+**This plugin is v0.1.0 and under active development.
+API may change without warning.**

 Requirements
 ------------
 * [jQuery](http://jquery.com/) (>= 1.7)